imagej/imagej.github.io/_pages/scripting/macro.md

     name = "Bob";
     msg = "Those days are over, " + name;

-**Note:** a common pitfall is to include the name of a variable in a string.
+A common pitfall is to include the name of a variable in a string.
 The following code demonstrates this:

 (**BAD** lines are commented out to discourage copying them.
 If you paste this code in the [script editor](/scripting/script-editor), you can uncomment these lines to see their errors)